Sarah Jones (politician): Parliamentary career

 Jones was selected to contest the marginal Croydon Central constituency at the 2015 general election.
 Despite achieving a 5.9% swing to Labour, Jones narrowly lost by 165 votes to the incumbent Conservative MP Gavin Barwell.

 At the 2017 general election, she defeated Barwell with a majority of 5,652 votes.
 Jones's victory made further headlines due to Barwell publishing a book titled How to Win a Marginal Seat after his 2015 victory.

 Jones made her maiden speech in the House of Commons during a debate on the Grenfell Tower fire.
 Jones criticised politicians' failure to listen to Grenfell victims before the disaster, and called on the Government to retrofit sprinklers in all council tower blocks.
 The speech received widespread coverage for being the first time Croydon rapper Stormzy was quoted in Parliament, with Jones warning MPs: "You're never too big for the boot."

-After highlighting the rise in knife crime in Croydon during the general election campaign, Jones has run a campaign calling for a stronger Government response to knife crime across the UK.
+After highlighting the rise in knife crime in Croydon during the general election campaign, Jones ran a campaign in 2017 calling for a stronger Government response to knife crime across the UK.
 She launched the All-Party Parliamentary Group (APPG) on Knife Crime in September 2017, being elected as the group's Chair.
 At its launch over 30 MPs and Peers joined the group, which is supported by charities Redthread and Barnardo's.
 The APPG's stated aims are to 'look in detail at the root causes of knife crime – with particular focus on prevention and early intervention'.
+Whilst Jones chaired the APPG on Knife Crime, she published a report on the role of youth services in tackling knife crime.

+Under Jones' chairmanship, the APPG also published a report on the link between school exclusions and knife crime, which found that children who have been excluded from school may be at serious risk of involvement in knife crime and youth violence.

 Jones was appointed as Parliamentary Private Secretary to John Healey, Labour's Shadow Housing Secretary in January 2018, and was subsequently promoted to Shadow Housing Minister in 2018, succeeding Tony Lloyd.
+From the Labour frontbench, Jones has called on the Government to implement fire safety reform and secure protections for leaseholders.
+Together with John Healey, she published 'Ending the Scandal: Labour's New Deal for Leaseholders' in July 2019.
 She was re-elected in the December 2019 election, again for Croydon.

 She backed Keir Starmer in the 2020 Labour Party leadership election.
+In April 2020, Leader of the Opposition Sir Keir Starmer appointed Jones as Shadow Minister for Police and the Fire Service.

+Jones led the Fire Safety Act 2021 through Parliament and tabled amendments to prevent fire safety remediation costs being passed on to leaseholders.
+The Government agreed to Jones' amendments to implement the Grenfell Inquiry Phase 1 Recommendations by October 2021.